RenCap may face closure amidst an eleventh-hour MBO bid

 Rencap shot to stardom.
 The bank's annual conference became a classic fixture on the calendar, held in those days in the Grecian Moscow Chamber of Commerce and Industry building just off Red Square where Stalin was laid in state in the first days after his death.
 It is a relatively small building and investors, oligarchs and journalists were packed shoulder to shoulder to listen to the likes of German Gref and Anatoly Chubais talk about reform and Russia's future.

-One of the most memorable was held in 2000 just after President Vladimir Putin came to power where oligarch Boris Berezovsky spoke and was harangued by investors who accused him of stealing their money.
+One of the most memorable was held in 2000 just after President Vladimir Putin came to power, where oligarch Boris Berezovsky spoke and was harangued by investors who accused him of stealing their money.
 Media mogul Vladimir Gusinsky was also due to speak, but he was already fighting Putin and in the middle of the event the news broke that Gusinsky had fled the country, never to return.
 Berezovsky was gone a few weeks later.

 The bank was also a key broker in the privatisation of a 25%-1 share stake in Russia's fixed-line operator Svyazinvest for over $1bn, working with international financier George Soros – a deal that went sour and ended up as "the worst deal of my life," according to Soros.

 Rencap only just survived the 1998 crisis.
-Jordan left, taking the Sputnik Funds with him to concentrate on things like insurance, selling his stake to Jennings who became the majority owner.
+Jordan left, taking the Sputnik Funds with him to concentrate on things like insurance, selling his stake to Jennings, who became the majority owner.

 In 2000, the economy started booming.
 The economy grew by 10% in that year alone – a record yet to be bettered – and by 2005 Russia was in a full-blooded boom.
 As the specialist broker focused on international investors, Rencap was making money hand over fist.